Memorial Park improvement project

 Memorial Park - Redhill

-- cafe pavilion with toilets and outdoor seating area - operated by Pistachios in the Park and open seven days a week
+- cafe pavilion with toilets and outdoor seating area - the cafe and toilets are temporarily closed.

 - children's play area in a central location - the water is turned off in the winter

 - sports zone with free tennis court and multi use games area and trim trail